Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-AD in the reverse accumulation mode\footnote{Also called \emph{adjoint} or \emph{cotangent linear} mode.} is a generalization of the backpropagation algorithm: it propagates derivatives backward from a given output.
-This is done by supplementing each intermediate variable $v_i$ with an adjoint
+AD in the reverse accumulation mode\footnote{Also called \emph{adjoint} or \emph{cotangent linear} mode.} corresponds to a generalized backpropagation algorithm, in that it propagates derivatives backward from a given output.
+This is done by complementing each intermediate variable $v_i$ with an adjoint

 which represents the sensitivity of a considered output $y_j$ with respect to changes in $v_i$.
-In the case of backpropagation, $y_j$ would correspond to the components of the error $E$.
+In the case of backpropagation, $y$ would be a scalar corresponding to the error $E$ (Figure~\ref{FigureBackpropagation}).

-Derivatives are computed in the second phase of a two stage process.
-In the first stage, the original function code is run \emph{forward}, populating intermediate variables $v_i$ and keeping track of the dependencies in the computational graph.
-In the second stage, derivatives are calculated by propagating adjoints $\bar{v}_i$ in \emph{reverse}, from the outputs to the inputs.
+In reverse mode AD, derivatives are computed in the second phase of a two-phase process.
+In the first phase, the original function code is run \emph{forward}, populating intermediate variables $v_i$ and recording the dependencies in the computational graph through a bookkeeping procedure.
+In the second phase, derivatives are calculated by propagating adjoints $\bar{v}_i$ in \emph{reverse}, from the outputs to the inputs.

-Returning to the example $y = f(x_1, x_2) = \ln(x_1) + x_1 x_2 - \sin(x_2)$, in Table~\ref{TableReverseADExample} we see the adjoint statements on the right hand side, corresponding to each original elementary operation on the left.
+Returning to the example $y = f(x_1, x_2) = \ln(x_1) + x_1 x_2 - \sin(x_2)$, in Table~\ref{TableReverseADExample} we see the adjoint statements on the right-hand side, corresponding to each original elementary operation on the left-hand side.
 In simple terms, we are interested in computing the contribution $\bar{v}_i = \frac{\partial y}{\partial v_i}$ of the change in each variable $v_i$ to the change in the output $y$.
-Taking the variable $v_0$ as an example, we see (Fig.~\ref{FigureComputationalGraph}) that the only ways it can affect $y$ are through $v_2$ and $v_3$, so its contribution to the change in $y$ is given by
+Taking the variable $v_0$ as an example, we see in Figure~\ref{FigureComputationalGraph} that the only way it can affect $y$ is through affecting $v_2$ and $v_3$, so its contribution to the change in $y$ is given by

 In Table~\ref{TableReverseADExample}, this contribution is computed in two incremental steps